Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Applications

 Now we turn our attention to some applications for complex analytic stacks.
-Namely, we will produce a stacky version of Betti realization that is compatible with the six operations in \Cref{thm:stack Betti}, as well as an equivariant version in \Cref{cor:equiv Betti}, and we produce a universal 6-functor formalism on complex analytic stacks in \Cref{thm:hol 6FF}.
+Namely, we will produce stacky analytic and Betti realizations that are compatible with the six operations in \Cref{thm:analytification,rmk:Betti} and we produce a universal 6-functor formalism on complex analytic stacks in \Cref{thm:hol 6FF}.

 All of the results of this section rely on the result, proven in \cite{Gluing}, that shows that embeddings of complex analytic stacks are $\SH^\hol$-closed, where $\SH^\hol$ is the pullback formalism of stable motivic homotopy on complex analytic stacks defined in \cite[Theorem 5.3.10]{Fundamentals}.